US GAAP: The Official Rulebook for Accounting

 For many businesses, the choice to adopt GAAP isn't driven by a legal mandate but by strategic necessity.
 If you plan to seek a business loan, attract investors, or eventually sell your company, you’ll find that banks and potential buyers will almost certainly require GAAP-compliant financials.
 It’s their way of verifying your company's financial health and performance without having to learn a unique, homegrown accounting system.
 Adopting these principles early on establishes good habits and makes your financial data much more powerful.
 It ensures you have the reliable insights needed for accurate forecasting, smooth audits, and confident decision-making as you grow.

-Public vs. Private Companies
+GAAP for Public vs. Private Companies

 The clearest line in the sand is drawn between public and private companies.
 If your company is publicly traded on a U.S. stock exchange, the U.S. Securities and Exchange Commission (SEC) mandates that you follow GAAP for all your financial reporting.
 There's no wiggle room here; it's a strict requirement for being part of the public market.